How to save money on food, groceries, and meals.

-Short term, emergency needs can sometimes be filled using the supplemental items at a food pantry.
+Short term, emergency needs can sometimes be filled using the free supplemental items at a food pantry.
 Low income families can of course use public assistance (WIC, food stamps, etc.) to save on the cost of their monthly groceries.
 However there are times when really anyone may need some support, and they can save money by using a pantry.
 Read more on free assistance from food pantries.

 Cut back, or maybe eliminate, the food that is throw out or wasted in your home.
 The USDA estimates that the average home wasted 20 to 30% of their food.
 That really means your grocery bill is 20 to 30% too high.
 Cutting back on that waste can save you a lot of money.
 Find how to reduce wasted food to save money.